Committees of the Board of Directors, established by the Board, perform important consultative and proposing functions.

 Finally, the Committee oversees the activities of the Legal Affairs Department in the case of specific judicial investigations.

-The Compensation Committee consists of four non-executive directors, all independent in line with current legislation and Corporate Governance Code:
+The Remuneration Committee consists of four non-executive directors, all independent in line with current legislation and Corporate Governance Code:

 All members have adequate professional qualifications and experience to perform the tasks entrusted to the Committee.
 In particular, Director Guindani Lorenzi and Moriani were identified by the Board, at the time of appointment, as members “with adequate knowledge and experience in financial matters and remuneration policy”, in accordance with the recommendations of the Corporate Governance Code (art.
 6.P.3).